 Google also introduced a feature designed specifically for streamers called Crowd Play.
 If a YouTuber is livestreaming themselves playing a game, they can allow their audience to instantly jump in the game with them via Stadia by clicking a button on the video.
 Additionally, if you're watching a trailer for a game like Assassin's Creed Odyssey, there will be a button that allows you to instantly jump in the game and start playing in as little as five seconds.

 The newest and most dynamic feature on Stadia is called State Share.
-It allows you to capture specific moments of gameplay, then send a clickable link to your friends or followers that instantly transports them to where you were in the game, with the same difficulty settings, loadout, and other details.
-You can share a secret level with friends, or put yourself in an impossible situation and challenge other people to survive it.
+It allows you to capture specific gameplay moments, then sends a clickable link to your friends or followers that instantly transports them to where you were in the game, with the same difficulty settings, loadout, and other details.
+You can share a secret level with friends or put yourself in an impossible situation and challenge other people to survive it.

 The first Stadia game with State Share is Hitman 3, but other Stadia games will add the feature in the future.